ska-telescope/developer.skatelescope.org/src/tools/git.rst

 ++++++++++++++

 When the story is ready for acceptance a Merge Request should be created on GitLab to merge the story branch into the master branch.
-The Merge Request UI on GitLab includes a platform for the discussion threads of the people collaborating with that Merge Requests, and indeed an important purpose of the merge request is to provide an online place to discuss the change and review the code before doing the actual merge.
+The Merge Request UI on GitLab includes a platform for the discussion threads, and indeed an important purpose of the Merge Request is to provide an online place forthe team to discuss the change and review the code before doing the actual merge.

 A new merge request will include, among others, the following options:

+* Add approval rules.
 * Select one or more assignees for review.
-* Add approval rules.
 * Delete source branch when merge request is accepted.
 * Squash commits when merge request is accepted.

-At the moment the SKA organisation does not enforce approval rules, but it is recommended as good practice to involve other team members as assignee for the project.
+At the moment the SKA organisation does not enforce approval rules, but it is recommended as good practice to involve other team members as assignees for the Merge Request.

-As part of best practices it is important to delete feature branches on merge or after merging them to keep your repository clean showing only work in progress.
+As part of best practices it is important to delete feature branches on merge or after merging them to keep your repository clean, showing only work in progress.
-It is not recommended to squash commits submitted to the remote server, in particular if using GitLab and JIRA integration, so enabling squash commits should be left unchecked.
+It is not recommended to squash commits submitted to the remote server, in particular if using GitLab and JIRA integration, so the enabling squash commits option should be left unchecked.